-More importantly, often rules serve to disrupt potential of other people to the benefit of those who make the rules.
+More importantly, rules serve to disrupt the potential of other people to the benefit of those who make the rules.
 So rules require some care to navigate to prevent your energy from being disrupted and re-channeled

 Understand your potential is your own to cherish and then you will discover how to move around rules as if rules never existed, and when the rules do exist to surf them in a way you find grace.

 Likewise, a Taoist tries to avoid making rules, since to make rules serves to limit oneself, and in the reflection of the rules, you end up hindering oneself.

 Now at times, it might make sense to create rule when needing to focus oneself on helping channel one’s own potential towards a purpose, then a Taoist will freely create rules for a short duration to help enable them towards that purpose and then shed the rules later when done.

 For example, as a parent: I will make rules for my children, but these rules only exist temporarily to help teach them how to navigate society’s rules with more ease.
 There exist other times when Taoists will work to “rules” for purposes of refinement of form.